mayconfmelo/min-manual/docs/manual.typ

 advanced tasks and queries from within doc-comments, all the content of the source code itself is available in `#from-comments` variable inside doc-comments.

-The doc-commments are in early development and are currently an experimental feature, therefore it may or may not present errors, usability problems, and unexpected behaviors.
+The doc-comments are in early development and are currently an experimental feature, therefore it may or may not present errors, usability problems, and unexpected behaviors.